 There are many ways to give back, beginning with the needs of your family, church, or community.
 A few more can be found at U.S. News and World Report.

 Carrying around bitterness toward another only hurts us.
-If you need reasons to forgive, check out these six reasons in this free chart from Rose Publishing (free membership required).
+If you need reasons to forgive, check out these 10 things the Bible says about forgiveness.

 9. Be yourself.